youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 ### What is a 7-segment display?

 So what is a 7-segment display?
-Well, to be pendantic, it has 8 segments if you include the decimal point on the device.
+Well, to be pedantic, it has 8 segments if you include the decimal point on the device.
 That aside, it's a common device you're already familiar with having seen them used in everything from clocks to calculators and other devices that need a numeric display.
 In terms of the physical implementation there are a few details we need to know.

 Pinout diagram | LED Identification diagram
 -- | --